Galbator1x/19_site_generator/README.md

 This script takes the .md files from the folder "article", and convert them to html and creates a special index page index.html.
-After each commit script automatically rebuilds the [site](https://galbator1x.github.io/galbator1x.github.io-site-generator/).
+After each commit script automatically rebuilds the [site](https://galbator1x.github.io/galbator1x.github.io-site-generator/) in your local repository.

 Usage
 -----